 Ladies, if you're wondering why your sex life isn't as thrilling as you would like it to be, forget about picking up tips on how to wow his world from some self-help book or women's magazine.
 The answer may be as simple as shaping up the right muscles.
 "When it comes to great sex, preparing for a little fun in the bedroom isn't any different than what athletes go through to prepare for their sport," says Marta Montenegro, exercise physiologist and creator of the Montenegro Method.
 "You need the right amount of strength, power, flexibility, agility and stamina to perform at your best, which is why a well-designed exercise program is crucial."

-A recent study proves more is more in bed.
-A recent study out of Turkey concluded that overweight men with obvious bellies last longer in bed than their thinner counterparts.
+A study out of Turkey concluded that overweight men with obvious bellies last longer in bed than their thinner counterparts.
 Men with a higher BMI and, yes, unsightly guts, lasted an average of 7.3 minutes where the slimmer of the group could barely hold on for 2 minutes.
 Ouch, right?
 Are big-bellied men really better lovers?